App Comparison

 Gusto charges separately for some add-ons, including health insurance administration and international contractor payments.
 Rippling’s app ecosystem, which includes integrations with tools like Slack, Google Workspace, and Zendesk, requires individual module purchases.
 For teams under 20, these extras rarely justify the added cost over Gusto’s all-in-one structure.

-Key Takeaway: Gusto’s Simple plan costs $100/month for a 10-person team, making it measurably cheaper than Rippling for most small teams.
-See Gusto’s pricing page for current rates — Rippling’s modular billing can push costs significantly higher without careful planning.
+Bottom line on pricing: Gusto’s Simple plan costs $100/month for a 10-person team, making it measurably cheaper than Rippling for most small teams.
+See Gusto’s pricing page for current rates, Rippling’s modular billing can push costs significantly higher without careful planning.

 Which Platform Has Better Core Payroll Features?